 Rossendale is served by nine GP practices spread across the Borough.
 These vary in size from large multi-doctor facilities to practices with a small number of doctors.
 In addition to doctors a range of services are provided by nurse practitioners.
+Government recommendations are that each individual GP should serve a maximum of 1 600 patients.

 At the projected rate of population increase (assuming an equal distribution of growth) all the GP practices would be full in the first five years of the Plan.
 In practice the distribution of growth is likely to put the greatest pressure of growth on Bacup and Rawtenstall.
 The capacity of GP practices outside the area, e.g., in Ramsbottom were the proposed growth of Edenfield to progress, would also be a factor.
+CCG's in both Bury and Rochdale report anticipated capacity pressures on their services within the first five years of the Plan.

 All the GP practices in the Borough have the ability to expand physically to accommodate growth though it would be necessary to go through a process to secure funding.
+While the NHS would provide up to 75% of the necessary finance the remainder needs to be met by the practice itself.
+This can in practice be a significant issue involving many 10's of thousands of pounds.
 However delivering a service to meet the needs of a growing population is not just about building provision, but also attracting suitably qualified Health professionals to deliver an expanded service.
 The recruitment and retention of suitably skilled staff is a significant issue both nationally and in the Rossendale area.